Davidcode2/blog/posts/250418-0943-learning_about_writing.md

 Maybe the other way around is better, to contract at this stage and find the true purpose of the post and close in on the main idea that needs to be transported.
-To lend a term from Mortimer J. Adlers Book, "How to read a book", I could try to find the "unity" of the post.
+To lend a term from Mortimer J. Adler's Book, "How to read a book", I could try to find the "unity" of the post.
 The unity is a description of a book only a few sentences long.
-I'm trying to get to the point where I can start writing again after the conceptualization phase but am struggling to find a segway there.
+I'm trying to get to the point where I can start writing again after the conceptualization phase but am struggling to find a segue there.
 The place I want to be after the conceptualization phase is to be as close as possible to be able to hammer again.
 But this time with better structure and stronger arguments.